Fast model-based clustering of partial records: Methodology

 \subsection{Determining the number of clusters}

-The AECM algorithm presented here assumes the number of clusters, $K$, is known.
+The AECM algorithm presented here assumes a known $K$ or number of clusters.
 However, this is rarely the case in applications, and we precede by formulating the choice of $K$ as a model selection problem.
-Commonly, the Bayesian information criterion (BIC) \citep{schwarz78} is used to discriminate between competing models for a given data set, and is defined by $\text{BIC} = -2\ell\big(\hat{\bm{\Theta}}\big) + m \log n,$ where $\ell\big(\hat{\bm{\Theta}}\big) $ is the maximized observed-data log likelihood and $m$ is the number of free parameters to be estimated.
-The number of clusters $K$ can be chosen by considering a range of candidate values for $K$ and choosing the one attaining the smallest BIC at convergence.
-Use of BIC to determine the number of clusters in finite mixtures models is well-established (see, {\em e.g.}, \citep{andrewsetal11, fraleyandraftery06, melnykovandmaitra10}).
+Commonly, the Bayesian information criterion (BIC) \citep{schwarz78} is used to discriminate between competing models for a given dataset, and is defined by $\text{BIC} = -2\ell\big(\hat{\bm{\Theta}}\big) + m \log n,$ where $\ell\big(\hat{\bm{\Theta}}\big) $ is the maximized observed-data log likelihood and $m$ is the number of free parameters to be estimated.
+We choose $K$ by choosing, from among a range of candidate values, the one attaining the smallest BIC at convergence.
+This approach of using BIC to determine the number of clusters in finite mixture models is well-established (see, {\em e.g.}~\citep{andrewsetal11, fraleyandraftery06, melnykovandmaitra10}).